 The Review of Biblical Literature (RBL), founded by the Society of Biblical Literature, presents reviews of books in biblical studies and related fields.
 Appearing in this digital form and in print, RBL is comprehensive, international, and timely.
 Free, online book reviews of scholarly literature in biblical studies.
 About 400 reviews per year.

 The Theologian is dedicated to presenting theological and pastoral resources of the highest quality to the wider church over the internet.

 The Christian Classics Ethereal Library is a digital library of hundreds of classic Christian books selected for edification and education.
 The onlineserver reaches several million different users each year.
 CCEL texts are stored in our own Theological Markup Language, which is an XML application.
 Texts are converted automatically into other formats such as HTML or PDF.

 Thesaurus Linguae Graecae Online: abridged version

 This particular site provides access to a number of works from authors such as Homer, Hesiod, Plato, Aristotle, the Greek tragedians and orators that have traditionally been used in college level instruction of Greek.
 The Abridged version also includes a large number of patristic texts (over 600) from Migne's Patrologia Graeca.

 University of Pennsylvania Digital Library

 Our local index includes more than 25,000 English works in various formats that meet these criteria.
 All should be free for personal, noncommercial use.
-You can: